Everybody Loves Raymond

 Sleepover at Peggy's+

-Ray and Debra wind up in a two-week standoff over a suitcase
+Ray and Debra engage in a battle of wills over who is responsible for putting a suitcase away.

 The Bachelor Party+